 Adam Milstein got married to Gila Elgrably in 1974 before they moved to the U.S. in 1981.
 He then pursued a master’s degree in business administration and graduated in 1983.
 He also runs a foundation with his wife called the Adam and Gifa Milstein Family Foundation.
 The foundation focuses on sponsoring young professionals and students to pursue further education.
 Qualified individuals are mostly of Jewish roots.
 Adam Milstein is also the co-founder of a fast-growing Jewish organization in the U.S. dubbed Israeli-American Council.
 He is a board member of other organizations, including American Israel Public Affairs Committee National Council, Stand by Me, Birthright Israel, Jewish Funders Network and Hasbara Fellowships.

 Adam has been named among the top 25 Twitter activists and top 100 people with positive influence to the Jewish community in America.
 He is also well known for opposing the Boycott, Divestment and Sanctions Movement.
 In relation to that, he has published several articles showing the threat of the movement to the Western nations and Israel.

 He also hosts a podcast show that holds conversations with other activists, policymakers, elected officials and artists regarding particular important issues of the Jewish-American and Israeli-American communities.
 Adam lives with his wife in Encino, CA. He has one granddaughter, two grandsons and three daughters.
-Click here to learn more about Adam
+Watch his Youtube Channel to learn more about Adam